stashed/vault/charts/stash-mysql/README.md

 ## Introduction

-This chart deploys necessary `Function` and `Task` definition to backup or restore MySQL database 8.0.14 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys necessary `Function` and `Task` definition to backup or restore MySQL 8.0.14 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites